junhahyung/stguidance/README.md

 - Update README
 - Update STG with Open-Sora, SVD, and LTX-Video

+## Requirements
+Please refer to the [original github](https://github.com/genmoai/mochi?tab=readme-ov-file) for the requirements and setup.

 ## Acknowledgements
 The code for the Mochi model is based on [Mochi](https://github.com/genmoai/mochi?tab=readme-ov-file).